pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ### Set user metadata

 Create or update metadata for a UUID.
-Custom metadata overwrites the existing custom object; to add fields without losing current ones, read current metadata, merge your changes locally, then write back.
+Custom is fully overwritten (no partial merge).

-#### Method(s)
+Methods

 ```
 `1set_uuid_metadata(